 - Cool Downs (Stretches, Meditation)

-Finally, depending on your home equipment, you can implement many of these training exercises at home.
+Finally, depending on your home equipment, you can definitely implement many of these training exercises at home.
 Plus you can also consider supplementing your training with weight lifting, yoga, and learning from online resources.

 Thanks for reading all, and hope you have a good day – Zack